ghtorrent/ghtorrent.org/index.md

 GHTorrent needs contributions on the following fronts:

-* Workers: Github is huge and it is groing bigger every day.
+* Workers: Github is huge and it is growing bigger every day.
 Our networking and Github account resources are struggling to keep up.
 To help, you can setup a [mirroring cluster](https://github.com/gousiosg/github-mirror/wiki/Setting-up-a-mirroring-cluster), that uses our queues and databases for retrieval and storage.
 Don't hesitate to [contact